Distinguished Service Star: Description

-The medal is worn around the neck, suspended from a ribbon of dark blue, with a red vertical stripe in the center.
-The medal, as the name would indicate, is in the form of a five pointed star.
-The star contains a central disc displaying the Coat of arms of the Philippines.
-Surmounting the seal in an arc is a golden scroll engraved worth "Merit".
-The star is attached to its ribbon by a wreath of twenty-six dark green leaves and ten white buds.
-On the reverse of the medal is engraved "For Distinguished Service."
+The medal for the DSS, as indicated by the name, is a five-pointed star.
+The star contains a central disc, displaying the coat of arms of the Philippines.
+Surmounting the seal is an arched golden scroll with the word "Merit."
+The star is attached to its ribbon by a Sampaguita wreath of twenty-six dark green leaves and ten white buds.